pegasuszone/pegasus/README.md

+### version 1.0.0 is currently available on Stargaze Mainnet
+You can interact with it using our dedicated UI here: [pegasus-trade.zone](https://pegasus-trade.zone/).
+The contract interaction can be found on mintscan: https://www.mintscan.io/stargaze/wasm/code/14

 # Peer-2-Peer NFT trade contract

 This contract allows you to offer any NFT('s) you own for an NFT or multiple that someone else owns.